TikTok, the War on Ukraine, and 10 Features That Make the App Vulnerable to Misinformation

 The Design of TikTok Makes Certain Media Manipulation Easy

-We have observed instances of mis- and across all the major social media platforms during the active crisis in Ukraine.
+We have observed instances of mis- and disinformation across all the major social media platforms during the in Ukraine.
 Shared social media features, such as the use of anonymity in usernames and the ease with which content can be reposted, can make it hard to trace a post to its source across many platforms.
 This sourcing becomes even more challenging during breaking news events, when the demand for on-the-ground updates outpaces the speed at which reliable, authoritative news sources can verify information.
 In this search for news, people turn to social media platforms to fill the gaps.

 1. On Tiktok, anyone can publish and republish any video, and stolen or reposted clips are displayed alongside original content.

 TikTok’s intellectual property policy does “not allow posting, sharing, or sending any content that violates or infringes someone else's copyrights, trademarks or other intellectual property rights.”2 Even so, the algorithm doesn't punish users who post movie clips and the like.
 Professionally made content such as movies and music videos also are served in the same places as personal testimonials.

 Here is an example of a video that has been taken from a video and reposted to TikTok without attribution, as if it were related to the invasion: